marzwick/DemoSite/site/src/intro.md

 During the rest of the course, you will have the chance to practice each of these.

 ## Lexicon of Scientific Teaching

+!!! compat "Objectives"
+    By the end of this section, you will be able to:

+    - Know the definitions of terms used in STC
+    - Understand key concepts and principles:
+        - Words used in scientific teaching support a common, shared understanding.

 - Active learning
 - AJEDI